Barry J. Byrne: Academic career

 In September 2024, Byrne was appointed to the Board of Directors of the Muscular Dystrophy Association, in addition to his role as the organization's Chief Medical Advisor.

 Byrne has been an active member of the American Society of Gene and Cell Therapy (ASGCT) since its founding in 1996.
 In 2025, he was elected president-elect of ASGCT and will serve as president in 2027, coinciding with the society's 30th anniversary.

+Professional career

 In addition to his academic work, Byrne has been active in biotechnology innovation.
 He is a founder of several Florida-based biotech companies, including Applied Genetic Technologies Corporation (AGTC), Lacerta Therapeutics, AavantiBio, and Ventura Life Sciences.

+Patient Advocacy

+Byrne has been a strong patient advocate for organizations working to raise awareness and support research in rare disease areas.
+In support to CureDuchenne, he has participated in awareness and fund raising efforts as part of Climb to CureDuchenne with expeditions to Mt.
+Ranier, Grand Teton and Mt.
+Kilimonjaro.
+He and the team at University of Florida have been part of the Friedreich’s Ataxia Research Alliance Ride Ataxia and he has endured the Duchenne Dash from London to Paris to raise funds for Duchenne UK.

 Research

 His work has been central to the translation of basic AAV research into clinical applications.
 At the University of Florida, Byrne has been involved in more than 60 invention disclosures and numerous patents related to AAV technology.

 Byrne became involved in rare disease research after clinical encounters with infant patients affected by Pompe disease.
 His laboratory has played a role in developing adeno-associated virus (AAV)-based gene therapies to deliver DNA to skeletal and cardiac muscle, pioneering therapeutic strategies for inherited muscle diseases.

 Byrne's clinical and research interests encompass Duchenne muscular dystrophy, Friedreich's ataxia, spinal muscular atrophy, Barth syndrome, Pompe disease and related neuromuscular disorders.
 His ongoing work centers on refining gene therapy delivery systems, evaluating long-term durability of treatment, and optimizing strategies to improve skeletal and cardiac muscle regeneration.

 Byrne's work on Pompe disease was among the scientific efforts depicted in the 2010 feature film Extraordinary Measures, inspired by the experiences of John Crowley and his family.
 The film portrays Crowley's efforts to secure experimental treatment for his children and includes a composite scientist character, Robert Stonehill, played by Harrison Ford, who was partly based on Byrne and other researchers involved in Pompe disease studies.